pranigopu/pranigopu.github.io/docs/agentic-ai/autonomy-levels-in-agentic-ai.md

 **Required capacities for interpretability/accountability**:

 <details><summary><b>Plan-level reasoning logs</b></summary>
-The agent must document not just what it planned, but why it structured the plan as it did — including what alternatives were considered and rejected.
+The agent must document not just what it planned, but why it structured the plan as it did, including what alternatives were considered and rejected.
 </details>

 <details><summary><b>Consultation rationale</b></summary>